artainmo/DevOps/cloud/README.md

 Amazon Bedrock is an API for using foundation models.
 It is serverless.
 It also has a fine tuning API to provide labeled examples via S3 to perform transfer learning on those foundation models.
 It integrates with SageMaker.

+Amazon CodeWhisperer is Amazon's AI coding companion service.
+As you write code in Java, Javascript, Typescript, Python, or C#, it gives coding suggestions in real time.
+By writing a comment of what you want, it will automatically suggest blocks of code from within your IDE.<br>
+Also it has a reference tracker, meaning that if it gives you a suggested piece of code that is similar to a specific piece of open source code, it will annotate and attribute that code to honor the license it was written for.<br>
+It can automatically identify code that might provide a biased/unfair output.<br>
+It integrates with AWS services by providing suggestions on how to interface with AWS APIs, or even give boilerplate examples on how to use EC2, Lambda, or S3 APIs.<br>
+Amazon CodeWhisperer is secure by using TLS for encrypting in transit.
+Data is also encrypted at rest.
+However, Amazon can use your code data for further training its models if you use an individual plan.<br>
+The individual tier is free to use and allows 50 security scans a month.
+The professional tier costs 19$ per user a month.
+It for example allows management of which developers in an organization have access to CodeWhisperer.
+Authentication can occur via IAM Identity Center.
+Organizational coding policies can be enforced such as not allowing the use of open source code.
+Each user can use 500 security scans a month.<br>
+It supports the following IDEs, Visual Studio Code, JetBrains' suite of IDEs, JupyterLab, SageMaker Studio, AWS Cloud9 and AWS Lambda console.

 ## Resources
 [Udemy course - Ultimate AWS Certified Cloud Practitioner CLF-C02](https://campus19.udemy.com/course/aws-certified-cloud-practitioner-new)<br>
 [Udemy course - 6 Practice Exams | AWS Certified Cloud Practitioner CLF-C02](https://campus19.udemy.com/course/practice-exams-aws-certified-cloud-practitioner/)<br>